maxmartynov/figma-plugin-frames-to-groups/plugin-description.md

 Select layers and run the command 'Convert Frames to Groups' and all Frames inside the selected layers will be converted to Groups.

+# Features

+- Preserves frame background colors and corner radii when converting to groups
+- Compatible with Lottie animations export
+- Configurable settings to control conversion behavior

 # Cases

 - If no layers are selected, then all frames on the page will be converted.